qwerfd2/Groove_Coaster_2_Server/README.md

 ## Download

-Server download: Simply download the project as zip.
+Server download: Download the project as zip.
+To do so, click the green `Code` button on the top, then `Download ZIP` at the bottom of the popup.

 Asset download: [MEGA](https://mega.nz/folder/frxWHRrQ#v6tth7Zo5rrj9foDhGYCBA) [Baidu(code: aaaa)](https://pan.baidu.com/s/1YVFfKBq1ULOgCkdrVQhFFg)